-A member of the National Assembly may not, out of session, be arrested without the authorization of the National Assembly, except in [the] case of crime or of flagrante delicto, as provided for by the preceding paragraph or of definitive criminal condemnation.
+A Deputy may not, out of session, be arrested without the authorization of the Bureau of the National Assembly, except in [the] case of crime or of flagrante delicto, as specified by the preceding paragraph or of definitive criminal condemnation.

-The prosecution of a member of the National Assembly or his de facto detention by such prosecution is suspended if the National Assembly requires it.
+The prosecution of a Deputy or his de facto detention by such prosecution is suspended if the Assembly requires it.

-The member of the National Assembly who is made the object of a definitive criminal condemnation is removed [radié] from the list of parliamentarians on the demand of the Minister of Justice.
+The Deputy who is made the object of a definitive criminal condemnation is removed [radié] from the list of the Deputies of the National Assembly on the demand of the Minister of Justice.

-The organic law concerning [the] Internal Regulations of the National Assembly determines:
+The internal regulations of the National Assembly determine:

-- the composition, the rules of the functioning of the Bureau, as well as the powers, prerogatives and duration of the mandate of its President; - the number, the mode of designation, the composition, the role and the competence of its permanent commissions, without prejudice to the right, of the National Assembly, of creating special temporary commissions; - the organization of the administrative services placed under the authority of the President of the Assembly, assisted by an administrative secretary general; - the conditions of constitution of the parliamentary groups and of the affiliation of the Deputies to said groups; - the disciplinary regime of its members; - the different modes of [the] ballot, to the exclusion of those expressly provided for by the Constitution;
+- the composition, the rules of the functioning of the Bureau[,] as well as the powers, prerogatives and duration of the mandate of its President who is elected for the duration of the legislature;

+- the number, the mode of designation, the composition, the role and the competence of its permanent commissions, without prejudice to the right, of the Assembly, of creating special temporary commissions;

-- Standing committees - Legislative committees
+- the organization of the administrative services placed under the authority of the President of the Assembly, assisted by an administrative secretary general;

+- the disciplinary regime of the Deputies;

+- the different modes of [the] ballot, to the exclusion of those expressly specified by the Constitution;

-in a general fashion, all the rules having for [their] object the functioning of the National Assembly within the framework of its constitutional competence.
+- in a general fashion, all the rules having for [their] object the functioning of the National Assembly within the framework of its constitutional competence.